Research

 Computational Methods & Tools

-• Density Functional Theory (DFT): For accurate prediction of electronic and structural properties
+• Density Functional Theory (DFT): Accurately computes electronic, magnetic, and structural properties for alloys, 2D materials, and molecular systems

 Research Impact